-Panorama flight supports DroneDeploy's standard pre-flight checklist before flight.
-Once in flight the drone will fly to the planned location, take images, and return to land.
+Panorama flight supports DroneDeploy's standard pre-flight checklist before the flight.
+Once in flight, the drone will fly to the planned location, take images, and return to land.

 Image recording will not start until the drone reaches the perch point for the panorama.
-Your drone will need to maintain one altitude throughout the duration of the panorama flight.
+Your drone will need to maintain one altitude throughout the panorama flight.
 If there is a change in altitude, it can result in a low-quality panorama.

 Several drones and cameras are less capable of producing high-quality spherical panoramas.
-Due to this, panorama flights are not compatible with the following drones and cameras.
+Due to this, panorama flights are incompatible with the following drones and cameras.

-Once the flight is complete, your photos need to be uploaded to DroneDeploy to be processed into a completed panorama.
+Once the flight is complete, your photos must be uploaded to DroneDeploy to be processed into a completed panorama.

 Upload, processing, and hosting are available for Individual, Advanced, Teams, and Enterprise only.

-We recommend using mobile upload as an easy way to gather the correct photos and upload without checking your SD card.
+We recommend using mobile upload as an easy way to gather the correct photos and upload them without checking your SD card.
 Desktop upload is always available.

 You will receive an email when your panorama is finished processing and ready to view!